Liberty Mutual Insurance Company et al v. Vka Medical Supply...

-Liberty Mutual Insurance Group and other insurers filed a civil RICO lawsuit Thursday in New York Eastern District Court.
-The court action was brought by Rivkin Radler, which targets Prym Med Supply Corp. and other defendants for allegedly submitting over $553,000 in fraudulent bills for dubious medical devices.
-Attorneys have not yet appeared for the defendants.
-The case is 1:22-cv-07949, Liberty Mutual Insurance Company et al v.
-Vka Medical Supply Corp. et al.
+Liberty Mutual and other plaintiffs filed an insurance fraud lawsuit against VKA Medical Supply Corp., Vita Medical Supply Corp. and other defendants on Thursday in New York Eastern District Court.
+The suit, brought by Rivkin Radler, accuses the defendants of billing for medical services and procedures that were not actually provided or weren't medically necessary.
+Counsel have not yet appeared for the defendants.
+The case is 2:22-cv-07949, Liberty Mutual Insurance Co. et al. v.
+VKA Medical Supply Corp. et al.

 Insurance